gameblabla/image_example_sinclair_ql/README.md

 - SLZ
 - lz4w

-They are all pretty slow unfortunately... lz4w is quite fast but not fast enough for FMV stuff.
+Their speeds range from slow to very fast. lz4w's decompressor is quite fast but does not compress as well.
-I may look into RLE eventually.
+ZX0 compresses well but isn't as fast.

+Supervisor mode is used to speed it up as otherwise it would end up being too slow.

 # Compressing the image/anything